Zack Sabre Jr.: Personal life

 Eatwell became a vegan in 2015.
-He is an avid hiker.

-In 2020, during the COVID-19 pandemic in Japan, Eatwell revealed that he had obtained permanent residency in the country and became fluent in speaking the language.
+In 2020, he revealed that he had obtained permanent residency in Japan during the COVID-19 pandemic and was learning Japanese.

-Eatwell is outspoken about his political views; he is a socialist, a supporter of the Labour Party, and a staunch opponent of the Conservative Party.
-In 2019, following the news that child poverty in the UK had reached record highs under the Conservatives, he began selling a custom anti-Conservative T-shirt with a percentage of the profits going to the Trussell Trust.
-After he was eliminated from that year's G1 Climax tournament, he performed an in-character rant blaming his loss on being distracted by the news that the next UK Prime Minister would be Boris Johnson, whom he called "Boris toffing Eaton[sic] wanker Johnson".
-During his entrance at Wrestle Kingdom 17 in 2023, he addressed Prime Minister Rishi Sunak and the healthcare worker strikes that began in 2022 by shouting into the camera, "Rishi Sunak pay nurses, dickhead!
+Eatwell's political views are well known.
+He is an outspoken socialist who discussed his support of the Labour Party in 2019, and is a vocal opponent of the Conservative Party.
+Following the news that child poverty in the UK had reached record highs under the Conservatives in 2019, he began selling a custom anti-Conservative shirt with a percentage of the profits going to The Trussell Trust.
+After he was eliminated from the 2019 G1 Climax, he performed an in-character rant in which he blamed his loss on being distracted by the news that the next UK Prime Minister would be Boris Johnson, whom he called "Boris toffing Eaton[sic] wanker Johnson".
+During his entrance at Wrestle Kingdom 17 in 2023, he addressed Prime Minister Rishi Sunak and the ongoing healthcare worker strikes by shouting into the camera, "Rishi Sunak!
+Pay nurses, dickhead!
 Pay nurses a living wage!"